 Different, but connected to the exclusion-radicalization hypothesis is the idea that parties in government will stay equally radical or become even more radical.
 Albertazzi and McDonnell (2010) found that parties like the Lega Nord can be in a position of power, while also upholding their radical image.
 Mudde (2013) thought that populists will radicalize in government.
 This would be necessary for them as they would have to uphold their image of being anti-elite.
-Once populists become part of the establishment they construct new elites as an enemy to blame (Destradi et al., 2021).
+Once populists become part of the establishment, they construct new elites as an enemy to blame (Destradi et al., 2021).
 They give form to the antagonistic dynamic between the people and the elite, by externalizing the elite.
 In practice this means that they blame perceived powerful entities within the global system for their own inability to succeed (Visnovitz & Jenny, 2021).
 This process of externalizing the elite is similar to the act of performing a crisis as put forward by Moffitt (2015).
 He proposes that populism does not only utilize crises, but also attempts to trigger crises.
 The performance of a crisis allows populists to continue antagonizing a dangerous ‘other’ (Moffitt, 2015).
 Within the context of governing it could be expected that populists will continue to perform crises by externalizing the elite.
 This could lead to a more radical attitude towards global systems and actors.
 The idea of radicalization within government was confirmed by Hegedüs (2019), who found that the Hungarian populist party Fidesz was able to maintain or radicalize in terms of its populist discourse.
 An example of how Orban managed to do this was by externalizing the enemy in the form of liberal and European elites.
 He blamed these elites for the crisis of liberal multiculturalism.
-So while one might expect a politician in power to tone down its rhetoric, empirical evidence shows that at least in the case of Hungary, this did not happen.
-Therefore the third hypothesis of this research is :
+So, while one might expect a politician in power to tone down its rhetoric, empirical evidence shows that at least in the case of Hungary, this did not happen.
+Therefore the third hypothesis of this research is:

 H1: populist parties will maintain or radicalize their populist discourse after forming a government.